pukkunk/ini_cfg_parser/README.md

 IniValue = Union[str, int, float, bool, List[str], List[int], List[float], List[bool]]
 ```

+### Error message output
 When an error occurs in this library, the function `die_print()` is used to display a message.

 Operation Mode: There are four operation modes.

 - `nSysExit`: Executes `sys.exit(1)` to terminate the script.
 - `nTkInter`: Uses `tkinter` to display a message in a dialog.
 Then executes `sys.exit(1)` to terminate the script.
 - `nException`: Raises exception `IniParserError`.
-The error message is passed as the error information of the exception.
+The error message is passed as the error information of the exception.(Default)
 - `nTkInterException`: Uses `tkinter` to display a message in a dialog and then raises the exception `IniParserError`.

 Setting the Mode: